 President & CEO

-Sharon Greenberger is the 10th President and CEO of the YMCA of Greater New York, a leading New York City nonprofit serving a diverse population of more than half a million children, adults, and seniors annually through programs and services that empower youth, improve health, and strengthen community.
+Sharon Greenberger is the 10th President and CEO of the YMCA of Greater New York, New York City’s leading health and wellness nonprofit organization.
+Annually, the Y serves a diverse population of more than half a million children, adults, and seniors through programs and services that empower youth, improve health, and strengthen community.
 With 24 branches throughout the five boroughs, the Y connects active, engaged New Yorkers to build stronger communities.

-Prior to joining the YMCA in 2015, Sharon spent more than 20 years in both the private and public sector working to improve New Yorkers’ health and livelihood and promote the development of New York City.
+Prior to joining the YMCA, Sharon spent more than 20 years in the private and public sectors working to improve New Yorkers’ health and livelihood and promote the development of New York City.
+She has served as Senior Vice President, Facilities and Real Estate at New York-Presbyterian Hospital, COO of the NYC Department of Education, and President of NYC’s School Construction Authority.

-Sharon received her bachelor’s degree from Wesleyan University and holds a master’s degree in City Planning, with a focus in Housing and Community Development and Environmental Design, from the Massachusetts Institute of Technology.
+Sharon received her bachelor’s degree from Wesleyan University and holds a master’s degree in City Planning from Massachusetts Institute of Technology.

 Executive Vice President & Chief Operating Officer

 Mel began his Y career in 2002 as a Senior Program Director and has had the privilege of leading the organization in the roles of Associate Executive Director, Executive Director, Senior Executive Director, Vice President of Operations and Interim Chief Operating Officer.
-Throughout his Y career, he has been responsible for programming, board and staff development, fundraising, financial management, and capital development.
-Among his accomplishments, Mel provided leadership to the design and opening of the Coney Island YMCA, a new Aquatics center at the Prospect Park YMCA, and a new Early Childhood center for the Greenpoint YMCA.
+Throughout his Y career, he has been responsible for program development and evaluation, board and staff development, fundraising, financial management, and capital development.
+Among his accomplishments, Mel provided leadership to the design and opening of a new Aquatics center at the Prospect Park YMCA as well as the Coney Island YMCA, Northeast Bronx and La Central branches.

 Prior to the YMCA, Mel spent 10 years in various leadership positions with Hudson Guild, White House Office of National Drug Control Policy, and the City of New York Parks and Recreation.
 Mel has a Bachelor’s degree in Physical Education from Hunter College and is a proud husband and father to three of his own Y kids.